21 comments

 AirMiles is quickly going from the best loyalty program in the country to the most hated.

-2. operabob
+2. operabob says:

 Apologies for misreading your post.
 Thought you were promoting their new cash back program which is a rip.
 Yes, get your Shell certificates now before the “New and Improved” Airmiles takes effect which is an abuse of consumers IMO.

-3. joline
+3. joline says:

 We haven’t collected AirMiles in a while.
 We just don’t shop at any of the places that offer points, and we also don’t bank (and will never bank) with BMO.
 However, we did have some miles just sitting on the account that we haven’t used in eons that I was able to exchange for $80 in Shell GCs.
 Works for me.
 Thanks for the reminder!

-4. coupon girl
+5. coupon girl says:

 yes for sure –i just redemmed for 80.00 worth of free gas too-hey anthing helps out in these times-anthing to make our buck last longer is great